adielcristo/symfony-doc-pt-br/translation.rst

     ---------  ------------------  ----------------------  -------------------------------
      State      Id                  Message Preview (fr)    Fallback Message Preview (en)
     ---------  ------------------  ----------------------  -------------------------------
-                Symfony is great    J'aime Symfony          Symfony is great
+                Symfony is great    Symfony est génial      Symfony is great
     ---------  ------------------  ----------------------  -------------------------------

 The state is empty which means the message is translated in the ``fr`` locale